Skip to content

 1. Get your plumbing license

-Earning your state-required plumbing certification can give you the knowledge, skills, and experience you need to perform your job well.
+Earning your state-required plumbing certification gives you the knowledge, skills, and experience you need to perform your job well.

 • Become an apprentice.
 A plumbing apprenticeship is paid on-the-job training under a master or licensed plumber.
 It helps you build a network, gain experience, and prepare for life on the job.
 Apprenticeships can last from two to five years and are a mandatory part of becoming a licensed plumber.